-Program of Bicycle Standards: Staff will develop a program to conside new standards and incentives to include bicycle amenities in employment, commercial, educational and office centers.
+Program of Bicycle Standards and Facilities: Staff will develop a program to consider new standards, including bicycle parking standards, and incentives to include bicycle amenities in employment, commercial, educational and office centers.

 Evaluate Alternative Funding Resources: Staff will evaluate the alternative funding options for the Pedestrian-Bicycle Facility Plan that may consider the establishment of a bicycle licensing fee.
 Proceeds from alternative funding options would be dedicated to implementing pedestrian and bicycle improvements and programs.